Multi-Agent Lipschitz Bandits: PHASE I: COARSE IDENTIFICATION

 \subsection{Phase I Protocol}

 This phase runs for a fixed budget of $T_0$ rounds.
-In each round $t \in [T_0]$, every player $j$ independently draws a cell $C_t^{(j)}$ uniformly at random from the partition $\Pcal$ and probes its center, $x_{C_t^{(j)}}$.
-If player $j$ is the unique occupant of cell $C_t^{(j)}$, she observes a reward $Y_t^{(j)}$; otherwise, she observes the null symbol $\bot$.
+In each round $t \in [T_0]$, every player $j$ independently samples a cell $C_t^{(j)}$ uniformly at random from $\Pcal$ and probes its center $x_{C_t^{(j)}}$ and observes a reward $Y_t^{(j)}$ if she is the unique occupant of the cell, or the null symbol $\bot$ otherwise.